Fire and rescue services

 Waterborne, foodborne and other infectious diseases are common, including:

-Red algae sometimes reaches dangerous levels in coastal waters.
-Local authorities may issue red tide warnings about:
+Red algae can reach dangerous levels in coastal waters.
+Local authorities may issue warnings about:

-Local authorities print warnings about red algae in local newspapers, including in English-language publications.
+Local authorities print warnings about red algae in local (including in English) newspapers.

 If there's a red tide alert, follow local warnings.
 This algal bloom can cause paralytic shellfish poisoning.
 Avoid shellfish and seafood because they may be affected.

-Medical facilities in Brunei's public hospitals are of reasonable quality.
+Public medical facilities in Brunei are of reasonable quality.

 Private hospital facilities are of a high standard.